-(γ) The spicules in this class are of variable and irregular form, since the individual amphioxea or amphitornota which form them may fuse at any point, and at any angle (Pl.
-37, fig. 2, a-j, especially fig. 2, d).
-As a rule, these compound systems are formed from spicules of class a, though occasionally a spicule of class β is found to take part in their formation.
+$(\gamma)$ The spicules of this class are of variable and irregular form, since the individual amphioxea or amphitornota which form them may fuse at any point and at any angle (Fig. 1-b.).
+As a rule these compound systems are formed from spicules from class $(\alpha)$ , though occasionally a spicule of class $(\beta)$ is found to take part in their formation.

 With regard to their origin, two suppositions are possible; first, that they are the result of irregular growth, and branching of a single spicule derived entirely from a single scleroblast; secondly, that they arise by fusion of spicules primitively distinct, and formed each by its own scleroblast.
-Fig. 2, e-i. might be taken as evidence for the former view, but such forms as that represented in fig. 2, d, render such a supposition highly improbable, to say the least.
+Fig. $I \rightarrow b$ , might be taken as evidence of the former view, but such forms as that represented in Fig. 1-b, render such a supposition highly improbable, to say the least.
 The view that these spicular systems are of compound origin receives strong support from the way in which their axial threads cross one another instead of branching.
-If these irregularities arose as outgrowths from one spicule formed in one mother cell, it might well be expected that their axial threads should be also formed as outgrowths from that of the main spicule, and would therefore be continuous throughout the system, but this is certainly not the case in many spicules of our Spongilla, as can be seen from the figures.
-In another sponge, which is probably a monaxonid of the family Axinellidæ, viz.
-Tricentrium muricatum (Pallas, 1756), Ehlers, 1870 (=Plectronella papillosa, Sollas, 1879) [11], there are branched spicules in which the axial threads are continuous throughout, a fact which may indicate that the spicules themselves owe their form to branching.
-It seems clear, therefore, that the irregular spicules of Spongilla moorei have in many cases been produced by fusion.
+If these irregularities arose as outgrowths from one spicule formed in one mother cell, it might well be expected that their axial threads should be also formed as outgrowths from that of the main spicule; but this is certainly not the case in many spicules of our Spongilla, as can be seen trom the figures.
+In another sponge, which is probably a monaxonid of the family Axinellidee, viz., Tricentrium muricatum (Pallas 1756), Ehlers, 1870 (= Plectronella papillosa, Sollas, 1879), there are branched spicules iu which the axial threads are continuous throughout, a fact which may indicate that the spicules themselves owe their form to branching.
+It seems clear, therefore, that the irregular spicules of Spongilla moorei have, in many cases, been produced by fusion.
 Judgment must be suspended for the present with regard to those systems in which no discontinuity can be detected in the axial threads of the component spicule rays; such spicules may be simply branched.
-The question cannot be decided until the actual origin of the spicules has been studied, and the same may be said for Tricentrium.
-Since now it has been shown that the triradiates and quadradiates of the Ascons are formed by fusion, there is no inherent improbability in a similar process occurring in other cases [8].
+The question cannot be decided until the actual origin of the spicules has been studied; and the same may be said for Tricentrium.
+Since now it has been shown that the triradiates and quadradiates of the Ascons are formed by fusion, there is no inherent improbability in a similar process occurring in other cases.

-Spicules of a similar character to the compound systems here described have been figured by many authors in various Spongillidæ (Spongilla aspinosa, Potts [9]; Lubomirskia intermedia, Dybowski [4]).
+Spicules of a similar character to the compound systems here described have been figured by many authors in various Spongillidæ (Spongilla aspinosa, Potts) Lubomirskia intermedia, Dybowski).
 All these authors regard them as abnormalities, but in moorei they are so frequent that they must be considered as a normal feature of the species.
 It is possible that in other Spongillidæ these systems have not received the attention they deserve.

-In addition to the spicules described above, there are small masses of silica in Spongilla moorei, comparable with those found in Spongilla aspinosa (Pl.
-37, fig. 5).
+In addition to the spicules described above there are small masses of silica in Spongilla moorei, comparable with those found in Spongilla aspinosa (Fig. 1-e.).

-(B) The Arrangement of the Spicules to form Fibres, &c.-The spicules which form the polyspiculous fibres belong mainly to the first and third classes above described.
+(B) THE ARRANGEMENT OF THE SPICULES TO FORM FIBRES, ETC.-The spicules which form the polyspiculous fibres belong mainly to the first and third classes above described.
 Spicules of the first class form the greater part of the fibres, while others lie about in the sponge tissue, presenting for the most part an irregular method of arrangement, though many such spicules are placed so as to bridge over the spaces between the fibres in a perfectly definite way.
 Spicules of the second class, which are far less numerous than those of the first, seldom participate in the formation of the fibres, but, as a rule, lie scattered irregularly between the fibres.
-The spicular systems of the third class are seldom found in any other position than in the fibres.